rozbb/draft-waict-transparency/draft-waict-transparency.md

 * A **User** is someone that wants to use a Site.
 We treat a User and their browser as one in the same in this document.
 * The **Enrollment Server** is the service that a Site registers with to announce that they have enabled transparency.
 There is a single global Enrollment Server.
 * The **Log Provider** is the entity that runs a Log.
 The Log Provider MAY be distinct from the entity that runs the Site.
 Depending on the Site, the Log Provider may be expected to have high uptime. **A Log Provider is identified by its domain.**
 * A **Log** is a tamper-evident service that stores data in an authenticated, append-only data structure with a succinct representative.
 For simplicity, we will assume this is a Merkle tree with the representative being the root.
-A Site MAY use more than one Log at a time. **A Log is identified by the triple of: Log Provider, Site being logged, and revision, a 64-bit unique identifier for disambiguation.**
+A Site MAY use more than one Log at a time. **A Log is identified by its unique URL.**
 * An **Actor** is any party that interfaces with a Log.
 They may also produce signatures of the Log root.
 There are a few specific kinds of Actors.
 We give some broad definitions below, but note that Actors can really do whatever.
     * A **Witness** makes sure that a Log’s root is consistent with its previous root.
 This will usually require (1) authentication, meaning the Log must prove that the root comes from the real Log’s origin (e.g., via a signature using a known public key), and (2) proof of consistency from an old epoch to a new epoch, which is usually a Merkle consistency proof.
 When convinced of this, a witness will sign the Log’s root.
     * An **Auditor** goes through the Log’s history and verifies some property about it.
 E.g., a key transparency Auditor might check that each key’s epoch is monotonically increasing over time.
 An Auditor may also sign the Log’s root.